-Anglo-American countries which include Britain, Canada, Australia, New Zealand and the US, have the least favourable provisions in the developed world, with the US undoubtedly at the bottom.
-Australia (from 6 weeks up to one year, but mostly unpaid); Canada (37 weeks at 60 per cent pay for Federal government employees, unuaid leave only for provincial and local government employees, and 15 weeks in the private sector); New Zealand (26 weeks, at least 20 after birth, at allowances equal to sickness benefit); UK (44 weeks starting at 90 per cent wages for the first 6 weeks, with levels of benefit declining over the period); and the US (no maternity policy as such, left to private arrangements and usually based on earned leave.
+4. Anglo-American: The countries in this group, which includes Britain, Canada, Australia, New Zealand and the US, have favourable provision in the developed world, with the US undoubtedly at the bottom.

+Australia (from 6 weeks the one year, but mostly unpaid).

+Canada (37 weeks. at 60% pay for Federal Government employees, unpaid leave only for provincial and local government employees and 15 weeks in the private sector).

+New Zealand (26 weeks, at least 20 after birth, at allowances equal to sickness benefit).

+United Kingdom (44 weeks starting at 90% wages for the first 6 weeks, with levels of benefit declining over the period).

+USA (no maternity policy as such, left to private arrangements and usually based on earned leave.
 In some states, provision available as pregnancy disability).

-In the US, job protection is available only to a limited extent under the Pregnancy Discrimination Act, elsewhere, jobs are protected.
+In the US, jog protection is available only to a limited extent under the Pregnancy Discrimination Act, elsewhere, jobs are protected.

+In these countries, there is hardly any statutory provision for child card services (including private, public corporate and voluntary are highly inadequate).

+Some comments:

+The significance of these measures can be understood in the light of the following:

-The laws in these countries have evolved over a period of time, as an expression of basic social philosophies and in response to social movements; in western Europe and Scandinavia, maternity and child care policy has to be seen in the context of dwindling family size and official population policy promoting a higher birth rate, universality of nuclear families as well as increasing incidence of single-parent families, and influence of powerful labour and women's movements in shaping social policy.
-In consequence, it can be observed that there is a substantial provision for creches and child care facilities.
-A relationship can also be found between the concept of extended parental leave and the minimum age of entry to child care centres, legally or conventionally defined.
+- 1. The laws have evolved over a period of time, as an expression of basic social philosophies and in response to social movements. - 2.
+In Western Europe and Scandinavia, maternity and childcare policy has to be seen in the context of - dwindling family size and official population policy promoting a higher birth rate, - universality of nuclear families as well as increasing incidence of single parent families and - influence of powerful labour and women's movements in shaping social policy.

+In Consequence, it can be observed that there is a substantial provision for creches and childcare facilities.
+A relationship can also be found between the concept of extended parental leave and the minimum age of entry to childcare centres, legally or conventionally defined.

-In the socialist countries, the policy of liberal maternity benefits and extensive provision for creches and child care services has been a basic plank of social policy since the Communist Revolution, and was an expression of the socialist' commitment to the liberation of women and to the active participation of women in economic, political and social life.
-The kind of changes likely to take place in the former socialist countries are as yet unclear.
-Sadly, the Anglo-American tradition, which gives least importance to state intervention for the protection of mother and child, and leaves everything to market forces, is the one which seems to have been the model for most of the developing countries.
+- 2. In the socialist countries, the policy of liberal maternity benefits and extensive provision for Creches and child care services has been a basic plank of social policy since the Communist Revolution and was an expression of the socialist commitment to the liberation of women and to the active participation of women in economic, political and social life.
+The kind of changes likely to take place in the former socialist countries are as yet unclear. - 3.
+Sadly, the Anglo-American tradition, which gives least importance to state intervention for the protection of mother and Child, and leaves everything to market forces, is the one which seems to have been the model for most of the developing countries.